missing cover art

 - "末日烽火" -- Simplified Chinese spelling

 - Aircraft: AH-64 Apache

 - Aircraft: RAH-66 Comanche

 There are no reviews for this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 SequelThe ending of the game features an ad for a "coming soon" sequel, titled Future Strike.
 That game was already in development, but the project was scrapped and Future Strike became Future Cop: L.A.P.D.

 TV adsWhen the game first launched, EA put out a TV ad blitz, featuring a crew at night taking a spray paint can and painting out the markings on a AH-1-type attack helicopter.
 Another TV ad dramatically depicted a nuclear explosion eviscerating a city in great detail, with some influence taken from Terminator 2: Judgment Day.

 Information also contributed by Grant McLellan and Kasey Chang.